The Beginning, 1918

 Information Systems, and a Ph.M. degree from the College

 of Divine Metaphysics.
-In the year 2000, she built
+In the year 2002, she built

 the school's first website to help spread the word about the courses and

-programs offered by the College.
+programs offered by the school.

-Dr Ann expanded her role to
+After Dr Means passed away, Dr Ann expanded her role to

 become the College Advisor as well as the Webmaster.
 In